codingfuture/puppet-cfsystem/README.md

 * `variable` - variable name
 * `value` - value
 * `env_file = '.env'` - name of .env file relative to $home

+## `cfsystem::puppetpki` type
+Make actual Puppet PKI (CA, CRL, client cert and private key) data available to specific user.
+By default the data is copied under ~/pki/puppet/.

+* `user = $title` - local user to use
+* `copy_key = true` - if true then private keys of local machine are copied as well
+* `pki_dir = undef` - override the default destination folder

+## `cfsystem::haproxy` class

+Setup haproxy package.
+No configuration.
+Used by other modules

+* `$disable_standard = true` - controls if default HAProxy service must be disabled